Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Evaluation Methodology

 \subsection{Method Used to Evaluate Proxy Tasks}

 This study primarily aims to verify whether performance improvements in proxy tasks effectively translate to the acquisition of representations suitable for ASD.
 For this, we evaluate the extent to which each neural network has learned its designed proxy task using standard performance metrics.
 The scope of this evaluation encompasses AE, classification, source separation, contrastive learning, and representations from pre-trained models.
-Specifically for pre-trained models, as we use off-the-shelf models trained for AudioSet classification, and we adopt the mAP reported in the original study as the proxy task performance metric.
+Specifically for pre-trained models, as we use off-the-shelf models trained for AudioSet classification, we adopt the mAP reported in the original study as the proxy task performance metric.
+The proxy metric may differ from the training loss.
+The AE and task-specific separation networks are trained using MSE but evaluated using MAE and SI-SDR, respectively.